Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Deal Transfer Checklist

-License Arizona Plumbing Contractor License Transfer or New Application Critical
+License Arizona ROC Plumbing License (C-37 Commercial or C-37R Residential) Transfer/Assignment Critical

-Insurance Commercial Auto Insurance (2019 Sprinter + any additional vehicles) Critical
+Insurance Commercial Auto Insurance (2019 Mercedes Sprinter + Future Fleet) Critical

-Insurance Workers' Compensation Insurance (if hiring employees) Critical
+Insurance Workers' Compensation Insurance (for Future Employees) Critical

 Contract Commercial Customer Contracts (Municipalities, Care Facilities, Emergency Service Accounts) Critical